We exist to lead people to life in Jesus Christ

 We accomplish this by:

 In one of the most well-known passages in the New Testament (The Great Commission, Matthew 28:18-20), Jesus commands His disciples to go and make more disciples.
-When we add the words of Jesus found in another well-known passage in the New Testament, knows as the Great Commandment (Matthew 22:37-40), we can conclude that a a disciple of Jesus is devoted to loving God and loving others by equipping and and empowering others to do the same.
+When we add the words of Jesus found in another well-known passage in the New Testament, known as the Great Commandment (Matthew 22:37-40), we can conclude that a disciple of Jesus is devoted to loving God and loving others by equipping and empowering others to do the same.
 We are called to multiply as we extend life to a dead world.

 who are engaging in:

 We are created to worship, and each of us worships something, whether it be our Creator or His creation.
-This means there are no neutral desires or deeds and that everything is an expression of worship.
-God created us to worship Him, who alone is worthy of our worship.
+This means there are no neutral desires or deeds, and that everything is an expression of worship.
+God created us to worship Him, He who alone is worthy of our worship.
 And as we worship Him in spirit and in truth, we discover our true purpose as human beings - to be worshipers of God - and subsequently experience the satisfaction our souls desperately crave.
 (John 4:21-24) Life consists of constant worship.
 Worship is so much more than a service we attend once or twice a week or a particular place we show up; it’s a sacrificial life (Romans 12:1-2) lived every moment of every day of every week to the glory of God in all we do, whether we eat, drink, speak, think, work, or breathe.
 (1 Corinthians 10:31).

 We worship a relational God, who has eternally existed in a triune relationship with Himself - Father, Son and Holy Spirit.
 Therefore, as people created in the image of God, we are created for relationship with God and relationship with others.
 This means our individual relationship with God, though personal, is never intended to be private, and that the Christian faith is not intended to be lived in isolation but is meant to be lovingly and gracefully shared with others.